 - Review and reassess the adequacy of this Charter annually and recommend any proposed

 - Review and discuss the annual audited financial statements and quarterly financial statements with management and the independent auditor, including the disclosures under the caption “Management’s Discussion and Analysis of Financial Condition and Results of Operations.”
 The Committee shall make a recommendation to the Board as to whether the annual audited financial statements should be included in the Company’s Annual Report on Form 10-K.

 - Review with the independent auditor any audit problems or difficulties, including any restrictions on the scope of the independent auditor’s activities or on access to requested information, and management’s responses to the same.

 - Be directly responsible for the appointment, retention, termination, compensation and oversight of the independent auditor.
 The Committee shall also be responsible for the resolution of disagreements between management and the independent auditor regarding financial reporting.
 The independent auditor shall report directly to the Committee.
-The Committee shall preapprove all audit and audit-related services, internal control-related services and permitted non-audit services (including the fees and terms thereof) to be provided to the Company by the independent auditor, subject to any exceptions provided in the Exchange Act.

 - Review and discuss with the independent auditor (1) the auditor’s responsibilities under generally accepted auditing standards and the responsibilities of management in the audit process, (2) the overall audit strategy, (3) the scope and timing of the annual audit, (4) any significant risks identified during the auditor’s risk assessment procedures and (5) when completed, the results, including significant findings, of the annual audit.